SAP-samples/teched2022-DA262/exercises/ex2/README.md

 ### Check remote queries (optional)
 You can check the remote queries in the data integration monitor (Tab: remote query monitor).
 You can see the statement DWC sends to the remote source.

-## Exercise 2b - Import CSVs - Get My Companies Sales Data

-In the resource package, you can find the data in CSV files and models in JSON.
-The models require a connection with the technical name ATHENA, if you did not create the Connection in from the previous exercise, please do it now.

-1. Get the Resource Package from git.
-The files are in the [DA262_Resource.zip](DA262_Resource.zip) in this GitHub Repo.

-2. Import the Teched2022_DA262.json into your space. how? xxx
-Once completed and the deployment was successful you should see four objects.
- The objects are a very simplified form of sales reporting.
-Consisting only out of Sales Data and Product Master Data.
-The Data comes in through Remote Tables, on top of each remote table is a view, a Dimension View for the master data and an Analytical DataSet view for the sales data.
-The sales data associate the product dimension.
-The product dimension has one level-based hierarchy defined uses Group -> Brand -> Model levels.
-For simplicity there is no customer information in the data, also the time dimension holds only a single day, as it is not important for this exercise.

-xxx
-1. Get the Resource Package from git. xxx
-In the resource package, you can find the data in CSV files and models in JSON.
-The models require a connection with the technical name ATHENA, if you did not create the Connection in from the previous exercise, please do it now.
-2. Import the Teched2022_DA262.json into your space. xxx

 ## Summary